 We see the commercial property valuations being softer in 2017, driven by a weak occupational market until there is greater certainty around the Brexit negotiations.
 A softer commercial property market combined with commercial investment lenders seeking to reduce their risk may present an opportunity for the bridging market.
 With bridging lenders willing to refinance cash-strapped borrowers being let down by their banks, we would be motivated to add value to borrowers fighting to hold onto their investments until valuations normalise.

 More regional activity – Stepping away from London

-Regional markets are set to outperform the London and South East markets by close of 2016 and we expect more of the same next year.
+Regional markets are set to outperform the London and South East markets by the end of 2016 and we expect more of the same next year.
 JLL’s chief forecaster, Adam Challis suggested prime Central London residential was likely to see 1% price growth over the next 24 months at best.
 In our view, we think Challis’ forecast is slightly on the optimistic side.
 We would not be surprised to see prices fall up to 5-10% in some PCL submarkets blighted by oversupply of product that the domestic market has no appetite (or budget) for.
 For the world outside the London bubble, there was quite a time lag between the London market taking off and the rest of the UK following suit.
-Outside of London many areas still appear to offer genuine value for property buyers.
+Outside of London, many areas still appear to offer genuine value for property buyers.
 Consequently, we expect transactional numbers in the regions to remain steady or increase slightly.
 For us that means we are looking to assist with growth and focus on transactions in Reading, Oxford, Cambridge and our big regional favourite, Bristol.